JCrosby0/sudoku-web-app/README.md

 ### TODO:

-## Set up data structure for current state of grid
+## Bugs:

-# undo redo stack -- fails sometimes
+# undo redo stack -- fails after loading a puzzle

-# List out functionality required for grid decoration
+# check puzzle could (offer to) highlight bad cells

 # reset puzzle should return it to the loaded state, not an empty grid

-# check puzzle could (offer to) highlight bad cells

 # some tab select / active region issues, ie click on body before can input

+## Enhance:

+# List out functionality required for grid decoration

+# Set up data structure for regions (killer, thermo etc)

 # color back ground inputs

-# reactive menu design // menu across the bottom?

 # puzzle validation for additional rules

-# dynamic number sizing to scale with grid size -- too small if no border cells

-# check screen to list all individual checks

-# menus to be handled for portrait mode, modal or from bottom
+# Use OpenCV to interpret sudoku puzzle from image and populate grid